raspberrypilearning/grow-a-tree/en/step_2.md

 --- /task ---
 Does the game feels more reactive if you increase and/or decrease Tree sprite's size?
 These are the kind of thing that Games Developers have to consider when designing for user interaction.

-## Stop the tree from getting too big!
+## Stop Tree sprite from getting too big!
 There's a second condition.

-if the Tree sprite touches the edge of the stage then, say block is actioned with "Try again!"
+if Tree sprite touches the edge of the stage then, say block is actioned with "Try again!"
 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control
 			say [Try again.] for (2) seconds ::looks
 			stop [this script v]
 ```
-Also included in this action is 'stop this script' - this stops the tree from growing so it doesn't get too big for the stage.
+Also included in this action is 'stop this script' - this stops Tree sprite from growing so it doesn't get too big for the stage.

 'stop this script' also stops the forever block.
 It can now relax.